United States Congressional Joint Immigration Commission: Background

 In 1800, the American population was about 5 million, by 1914, migration had led to a further 50 million people in the country.
-The Population had amassed to a total of 77 million, 14 years earlier, in 1900.
+The population had amassed to a total of 77 million, 14 years earlier, in 1900.

 Historically, immigration policy had been based on economic arguments, but new research suggests eugenics as influencing public opinion on admission criteria.
-This change towards racial scientific theory was evident in the success of Madison Grant's works which argued that the old immigrant races were in danger of being overtaken by inferior races, particularly Southern and Eastern Europeans.
-Similarly, the work of Sir Francis Galton on advocating for Eugenics found heightened interest and readership during the late 1800s, reflecting the growth of racial pseudo-science based ideas amongst the American public at the time.
+This change towards racial scientific theory was evident in the success of Madison Grant's works which argued that the old immigrant races were in danger of being overtaken by inferior races, particularly Eastern Europeans and Southern Europeans.
+Similarly, the work of Sir Francis Galton on advocating for eugenics found heightened interest and readership during the late 1800s, reflecting the growth of racial pseudoscience based ideas amongst the American public at the time.

 Modern historians have continued to argue that eugenic ideology supported immigration policy.
-However, Benton-Cohen's recent work highlights the importance of economics within the Commission members thinking, in particular when referring to commission member Jenks, arguing that it predates eugenics.
-In addition to this, pressure from labour leaders such as President Samuel Gompers of the American Federation of Labour to acknowledge the perceived negative effect of immigration on the American born workforce helped influenced the formation of the Dillingham Commission.
-Nonetheless, this fails to acknowledge that the immigration debate had been around for decades as well as early ideas of racial distinctions and these factors continued to influence commission members as much as economic ones.
+However, Katherine Benton-Cohen's recent work highlights the importance of economics within the Commission's thinking, in particular when referring to Commission member Jeremiah Jenks, arguing that it predates eugenics.
+In addition to this, pressure from labor leaders such as President Samuel Gompers of the American Federation of Labor to acknowledge the perceived negative effect of immigration on the American-born workforce helped influenced the formation of the Dillingham Commission.
+Nonetheless, this fails to acknowledge that the immigration debate had been around for decades as well as early ideas of racial distinctions and these factors continued to influence Commission members as much as economic ones.

-Historian Robert, F. Zeidel situated the Commission within the Progressive Era, with nativism as the motivation for the legal enforcement of immigration in this period.
-But before World War One, most restrictions were exclusively directed to the Asian population, without classification of races; factors such as income and education came first.
-Immigration Acts had previously banned prostitutes, convicts, the insane, and those with serious illness or disability.
+Historian Robert F. Zeidel situated the Commission within the Progressive Era, with nativism as the motivation for the legal enforcement of immigration in this period.
+But before World War I, most restrictions were exclusively directed to the Asian population, without classification of races; factors such as income and education came first.
+Immigration acts had previously banned prostitutes, convicts, the insane, and those with serious illness or disability.
 Nativism changed this through moving toward a racial hierarchy which pitted the superior natives of the United States against the 'inferior' immigrants.